-The loss of over 200 acres annually of coastal wetlands and related habitats has resulted in corresponding losses in ecological functions important for the sustainability of commercial and recreational fisheries as well as for water quality, storm protection and wildlife habitat.
-The Coastal Preserves staff works with local, state and federal agencies and stakeholders to formulate objectives, then conceives, designs, and implements restoration projects in coastal Mississippi.
-As Mississippi's Coastal Zone Agency, MDMR is the primary source of expertise, guidance, coordination and implementation of this strategy.
-Two major components that support this strategy are our Permitting Bureau and our Restoration Coordination Team.
+The loss of over 200 acres annually of coastal wetlands and related habitats and an increase in non-native invasive species has resulted in corresponding losses in ecological functions important for the sustainability of commercial and recreational fisheries, as well as for water quality, storm protection and wildlife habitat.
+The Coastal Preserves staff works with local, state and federal agencies and stakeholders to formulate objectives, then conceive, design, and implement restoration projects in coastal Mississippi.
+As Mississippi's Coastal Zone Management Agency, MDMR is the primary source of expertise, guidance, coordination and implementation of this strategy.
+Two major components that support this strategy are our Wetlands Permitting Bureau and our Restoration Coordination Team.

-Coastal Preserves also coordinates the efforts of the Beneficial Use of Dredged Material Group and works with various stakeholders and regulatory agencies to maximize implementation of the MDMR's Beneficial Use of Dredged Material Master Plan.
-Also, the primary obstacle to restoring these habitats back to their natural states has been the control of non-native invasive species that have spread rapidly across the state-owned lands and waters of the coastal preserves since Hurricane Katrina.

-Output: Number of acres of beach, dune, maritime forest and marsh habitat restored.
+Coastal Preserves also coordinates the efforts of the Beneficial Use of Dredged Material Program and works with various stakeholders and regulatory agencies to maximize implementation of the MDMR's Beneficial Use of Dredged Material Master Plan.
+Output: Restored acres of beach, dune, maritime forest and marsh habitat.